5 Ways to Connect with Your Customers AND Learn From Them

 In a recent Simplr CX survey, 61% of consumers said that their customer service expectations are based on the best experiences they’ve ever had.

 An example of a best-in-class brand that most people can relate to is Walt Disney World.
 With a vision of “We create happiness,” Disney consistently sets the bar high for exceptional customer experience.
-People pay premium prices to be immersed in an experience that only Disney can provide.
+One would think that the reason Disney is on top of its industry has so much more to do with its rigorous advertising.
+The company, after all, can afford to employ the best people in the marketing field to launch alluring email marketing campaigns and other methods to boost its brand.
+But the use of targeted advertising can only do so much for any business.
+People pay premium prices to be immersed in an experience that only Disney can provide because the management understands what their customers need.
 In addition to a strong focus on employee engagement, Disney keeps improving its CX by following three principles:

 - Create an organizational common purpose